Resources for Working Remotely

 Additional Important Resources

 Reliable internet access is critical for online teaching and learning.
-Many Internet service providers, including AT&T, Comcast, Sprint and T-Mobile are offering free or reduced-cost options at this time.
+Many Internet service providers are offering free or reduced-cost options at this time.
 Learn more about specific Internet offers that are currently available.

 Ball State University offers the full suite of Adobe Creative Cloud Applications to its full-time faculty and staff, who may download Adobe applications on your work computer and may also install Adobe applications for work-at-home purposes on a personally-owned computer.
 Currently enrolled Ball State students have the opportunity to purchase an Adobe Create Cloud subscription for $50 per year.
 Learn more about acquiring Adobe Creative Cloud.